tamzi/core_theming/README.md

 <hr>
 ## About the app
-A design barebones starter app based on my talk on design systems
+A design systems barebones starter app based on my talk on design systems

 <hr>